How Caregivers for Cancer Patients Can Create a Healthy In-Home Network

 The Job Duties of an Informal Caregiver

 The informal and formal caregiver often has the same job duties and responsibilities.
-The tasks can range from simple assistance to providing care full time.
+And, the tasks can range from simple assistance to providing care full time.
 Caregivers should also know that the tasks they are asked to complete can change as care progresses.
 Some of the tasks that a patient may need assistance with include:

 - Medication monitoring